Howling III: Plot

-Jerboa gives birth to a baby werewolf which crawls into her pouch.
-Donny informs Beckmeyer that his girlfriend is from Flow and they attempt to find her.
+Jerboa gives birth to a baby werewolf, which crawls into her pouch.
+Donny informs Beckmeyer that his girlfriend is from Flow, and they are trying to find her.
 Jerboa smells Donny nearby and meets him at night.
 She shows him their baby boy and tells him about the impending danger; they flee to the hills.
-The next morning, a government task force captures the werewolf pack.
+The following day, a government task force captures the werewolf pack.
 Beckmeyer convinces Olga to allow scientists to study her and Thylo.
 After Thylo is tortured with strobe lights to make him transform, Beckmeyer frees him and Olga.
-The trio escape into the Outback and find Kendi, Donny, Jerboa and the baby.
+The trio escapes into the Outback and finds Kendi, Donny, Jerboa, and the baby.

-Kendi summons the spirit of a phantom wolf which massacres hunters pursuing the group.
-Kendi is cremated, but the smoke alerts soldiers still in pursuit of the pack.
+Kendi summons the spirit of a phantom wolf, which massacres hunters pursuing the group.
+Kendi dies afterward, and the pack burns off his flesh, but the smoke alerts soldiers still in pursuit of the pack.
 Kendi's skeleton attacks the soldiers before being destroyed by a soldier's machine gun.
-At night, Thylo also summons the spirit and is transformed into a huge wolf.
+Thylo summons the spirit at night and transforms into a giant wolf.
 He attacks the remaining soldiers before being killed by a bazooka blast that destroys the rest of the encampment.
 Olga and Beckmeyer fall in love and hide with Jerboa and Donny at an idyllic riverside camp.
 Eventually, Jerboa and Donny leave, assuming new identities; the Beckmeyers remain behind to raise their daughter and newborn son.
 Sharp locates Harry and informs him that all lycanthropes have been given amnesty due to the crimes committed against them.
 The Beckmeyers move back to the city.

-While teaching a class in Los Angeles, Beckmeyer is approached by a young man who introduces himself as Zack, Jerboa and Donny's son.
-Zack informs Beckmeyer that his parents are living in Los Angeles under new identities: Jerboa is now the famous actress "Loretta Carson" and Donny is the famous director "Sully Spellingberg".
-That night, Olga and Beckmeyer watch Jerboa win a best actress award on a television show hosted by Dame Edna Everage.
+While teaching a class in Los Angeles, Beckmeyer is approached by a young man who introduces himself as Zack, the son of Jerboa and Donny.
+Zack informs Beckmeyer that his parents live in L.A. under new identities: Jerboa is now the famous actress "Loretta Carson" and Donny is the famous director "Sully Spellingberg".
+That night, Olga and Beckmeyer watched Jerboa win the Best Actor award on a television show hosted by Dame Edna Everage.
 As Jerboa accepts the award, the flashing cameras and stage lights cause her to change into a werewolf.
 Olga also transforms, to her husband's dismay.
 Jerboa goes on the attack as her sisters howl in glee; Sharp laughs deviously in his living room as the camera zooms in on a framed photo of a thylacine that Sharp has hanging up.